Higher, farther, more freely - 10-year-old super kid Yuma Shibata soars through the sky

 First, I asked him something that seemed easy to answer.

-"When I was 7 years old, I did a front flip and I was almost able to stand up, but I fell and hit my mouth, which hurt a little.
-The first thing I did was a 360, then a back flip, and the third was a front flip."
+"When I was seven, I did a front flip and I was so close to standing up, but I fell and hit my mouth, which hurt a little.
+The first trick I did was a 360, then a backflip, and the third was a front flip."
 Even

-Living in harmony with the great outdoors of Hakuba Valley, skiing has been a part of Yuma's life since he was little, and is his favorite pastime.
+Living amidst the great nature of Hakuba Valley, skiing has been a part of Yuma's life since he was little, and it's his favorite pastime.

 "I started skiing when I was about one year old.
 My mother would hold me and ski down the gentle slopes of Iwatake many times.
 When I was about two years old, my mother would put me between her legs and ski down steep slopes at high speeds many times to help me get used to the speed.
 After a while, I was able to ski anywhere."